 How to know if you’re unhealthy

-There are many signs of unhealthiness, and we’re not just referring to the extra effort it takes to button up those jeans or how the 10-minute walk from the MRT has you panting.
+There are many warning signs of unhealthiness, and we’re not just referring to the extra effort it takes to button up those jeans or how the 10-minute walk from the MRT has you panting.

 Instead, there are deeper problems that aren’t visible to the naked eye – unless you go for regular health check-ups, you might not know that there’s something wrong with your body.
-Here are 8 tell-tale signs that are your body’s way of telling you that you’re not in the pink of health:
+Here are eight tell-tale warning signs that are your body’s way of telling you that you’re not in the pink of health:

 1. Your tongue is unusually red or cracked